hanrichard/Notebook/aws/aws learning doc/HA.md

 - cloud trail - catch api calls
 - stored in s3

+!!! at least in TWO As
+!!! can not go cross regions, create one per region

 ### advanced
-- sticky session: if all goes to one ec2, disable sticky session
+- sticky session: if all goes to one ec2, disable sticky session - attach to alb or clb
   - sticky to same ec2 instance, can be useful if you are storing information locally to that instance
 - cross zone load balancing: evenly balance
   - enables your load balance accross multiple AZ